gelvinp/rcalc/README.md

  - [ ] Refactor renderer into buildtime-enabled, runtime-selected, inherited class
  - [ ] Use perfect hash generator for operator and command maps
  - [ ] Operator map generator is getting pretty complex, could maybe use a rewrite?
+ - [ ] Look into statically linking things because wow mac os is a headache when you don't use xcode

 ## Platform support